 District Court of Eastern District of Pennsylvania Federal Circuit Court of Appeals New Jersey Pennsylvania

-Ms. Palmer graduated from Rutgers University School of Law in Camden, New Jersey, and earned her Master of Science in Public Policy from Rutgers University's Eagleton Institute of Politics.
-Ms. Palmer has a Bachelor of Science in Journalism from Northern Arizona University.
+Juris Doctor, Rutgers University School of Law, Camden, New Jersey Master of Science in Public Policy, Rutgers University, Fellow at Eagleton Institute of Politics Bachelor of Science in Journalism, Northern Arizona University

 Honors and Affiliations